 Reason #1: Bond with Beluga Whales

 Belugas are social, playful and curious; and time with these friendly whales is the highlight of any northern Manitoba summer safari.
 Nowhere else in the world can you get as up close and personal with beluga whales than the mouth of the Churchill, Seal and Nelson rivers.
 The western Hudson Bay coast is summering ground for approximately 57,000 belugas, also known as ‘white whales’ because of their distinctive colour, or ‘sea canaries’ for the lively sounds they make underwater.

 In July and August, Sea North Tours offers daily departures dependent upon tide times and weather conditions.
-Visitors can glide alongside playful pods while kayaking, share sounds and glances through clear waters during snorkeling or even just watch them from a boat.
-A new adventure added for 2016 for thrill seekers—paddleboarding with belugas!
+Visitors can glide alongside playful pods while kayaking, share sounds and glances through clear waters during snorkelling or even just watch them from a boat.
+A new adventure added for 2016 for thrill seekers — paddleboarding with belugas!

 Reason #2: See Summer Bears

 Yes, you can still see a polar bear or twelve in summer.
 July and August is not prime polar bear season (October and November are) , yet great opportunities exist to watch bears sleeping among the boulders, roaming along the shoreline, or swimming in the Bay.